Nine Big Business Model Canvas Mistakes

 6. Not putting in numbers

-One dangerous trick is to skip the numbers, opting for broad-brush statements.
+One dangerous mistake is to skip the numbers, opting for broad-brush statements.

 The only person you cheat here is yourself.

-Say your customer segment is “Inner city greenies who own two cats and pay top dollar for ethical products”.
+Let's say your customer segment is “Socially conscious inner city professionals who own two cats and pay top dollar for ethical products”.